zencane/ImageCropper/README.md

 ![Current look (25/11/2025 2)](history/cropImage251120251320.png)

-The UI and functionality is implemented in [imageCrop.py](imageCrop.py).
+The UI and functionality is being implemented in [imageCrop.py](imageCrop.py).